How much does an air handler cost?

 Fan coil unit prices

-Fan coil unit prices are $650 to $1,600 on average.
+Fan coil unit prices are $650 to $1,600.
 The term "fan coil" is often used interchangeably to describe air handlers, but they are different systems.
-Fan coil units recirculate the air in a single room or space without ductwork and are typically installed in commercial areas or apartments.
+Fan coil units recirculate the air in a single room or space without ductwork and are typically installed in apartments or commercial areas.

 Ductless mini-split air handlers